 - Don’t risk your life to save time.
 Follow the directions, signs, and markings that indicate where it’s safe for you to cross the train tracks.
 Crossing the train tracks anywhere other than where expressly permitted is potentially dangerous and illegal.

-Do You Need to Speak to an Experienced Train Accident Attorney?
+Do You Need to Speak to an Experienced Train Injury Attorney in Orlando, Florida?